Two fellowship positions offered at Hurley Medical Center

 With such a large geographical region and with access to exclusive diagnostic tools, the Trauma Service caseload is broad and extensive.
 About 20% of the 1700 annual trauma admissions are penetrating injuries, with more than 150 major trauma operations per year.
 Management of blunt trauma and burn care also are part of the caseload.

 The multidisciplinary Trauma Critical Care Service is staffed by board-certified surgical intensivists, who provide supervision and educational opportunities for the Trauma Fellow in this major regional trauma center.
-The Fellow, in turn, is supported by rotating third- and fourth-year surgical residents and a full complement of trauma physician assistants.
+In turn, the Fellow is supported by rotating third- and fourth-year surgical residents and a full complement of trauma physician assistants.
 The Fellow will gain exposure to a variety of disciplines, thanks to:

-- 24-hour coverage: Neurosurgery, Orthopedic, Plastic, Vascular, ENT, Maxillofacial surgery
+- 24-hour coverage: Neurosurgery, Orthopaedic Surgery, Plastic Surgery, Vascular Surgery, ENT, and Maxillofacial Surgery

 - Region's only Pediatric Intensive Care Unit